Yellingbo: A Special Place

 Sedge-rich Eucalyptus camphora Swamp

-STATUS: The only known occurrence of Sedge-rich Eucalyptus camphora Swamp is within the Yellingbo Nature Conservation Reserve.
+STATUS: The only known occurrence of Sedge-rich Eucalyptus camphora Swamp is within the Yellingbo Nature Conservation Area.
 Sedge-rich Eucalyptus camphora Swamp has been listed as a threatened community under the Flora and Fauna Guarantee Act 1988 (FFG Act).

 IMPORTANCE: The only known breeding territories of the Helmeted Honeyeater occur within Sedge-rich Eucalyptus camphora Swamp.
 The endangered Lewin’s Rail Rallus pectoralis and the vulnerable Swamp Skink Egernia coventryi have been recorded within Sedge-rich Eucalyptus camphora Swamp.
 Other significant records include a large breeding population of Southern Emu-wren Stipiturus malachurus and breeding records of the uncommon Spotless Crake Porzana tabuensis.
 The conservation of the Sedge-rich Eucalyptus camphora Swamp has the potential to significantly contribute to the conservation of these other species.